COVID-19 lockdowns by country: New Zealand

 On 23 March 2020, Prime Minister Jacinda Ardern raised New Zealand's COVID-19 alert level to three and announced the closure of all schools beginning on that day, and two days later moved to four at 11:59 p.m. on 25 March 2020 – a nationwide lockdown.
-While all sporting matches and events as well as non-essential services such as pools, bars, cafes, restaurants, playgrounds closed, essential services such as supermarkets, petrol stations, and health services remained open.
+While all sporting matches and events as well as non-essential services such as pools, bars, cáfes, restaurants, playgrounds closed, essential services such as supermarkets, petrol stations, and health services remained open.

 The alert level was moved back down to Level 3 at 11:59 pm on 27 April, and moved to Level 2 at 11:59 pm on 13 May, lifting the rest of the lockdown restrictions while maintaining physical distancing.
 On 8 June, Prime Minister Ardern announced that New Zealand would be entering into Alert Level 1 at midnight on 9 June, lifting restrictions on daily life, business activities, mass gatherings and public transportation.
-However, the country's borders would remain closed to most international travel.
+However, the country's borders would remain closed to most international traffic.

-Following a new outbreak consisting of four cases of community transmission in Auckland on 11 August, the Government placed the Auckland Region on a Level 3 lockdown from 12:00 am on 12 August while the rest of the country move to Level 2 at the same time.
-On 30 August, Prime Minister Ardern announced that Auckland would enter into "Alert Level 2.5" from 11:59pm on that night while the rest of the country would remain on Level 2.
+Following a new outbreak consisting of four cases of community transmission in Auckland on 11 August, the Government placed the Auckland Region on a Level 3 lockdown from 12:00 am on 12 August while the rest of the country move to Level 2 at in unison.
+On 30 August, Prime Minister Ardern announced that Auckland would enter into "Alert Level 2.5" from 11:59 pm on that night while the rest of the country would remain on Level 2.
 Under Level 2.5, all social gatherings including birthday parties will be limited to ten people; masks will be mandatory for all Aucklanders using public transportation; and aged care facilities will be operating under strict conditions.
 The only public gatherings allowed in Auckland are funerals and tangihanga, which will be limited to 50 people.

 A new community case of COVID-19 in New Zealand was reported on 17 August 2021, after many months without one.
 In response, the Government took the country to a full nationwide Alert Level 4 lockdown beginning the following day.
-One week later, that lockdown remained in place as community case numbers for this community outbreak of the Delta variant reached 148.
+One week later, that lockdown remained in play as community case numbers for this community outbreak of the Delta variant reached 148.